This page was printed on:

 - Bring special formulas and nutrition supplies with you if they may not be available at your destination.
 Contact airlines in advance to request luggage allowances for these products, if needed.

 - Take an extra supply of medicines with you in case you are delayed.

 - Keep medicines with you at all times.
 Never put them in checked luggage.

 - Think about time changes and how that might affect when to give medications.

 - Talk to the pharmacist about the safest way to transport medications that need to be refrigerated.

 Contacting the donor family

 When you and your family are ready, you may want to express your gratitude to the donor family by writing a letter.
-This gesture can be a source of solace to donor families, by knowing that their loved one’s death helped others live.
+This gesture can be a source of solace to donor families, knowing that their loved one’s death helped others live.
 Check with your transplant team or your local organ procurement organization (OPO) for guidance.

 - Share a story about how your child is doing.
 Tell the donor family about how your child’s health has improved with their generous donation of the gift of life.

 - Never contact the donor family on your own, through social media or any other way.
-Always work with your OPO and transplant center to contact a donor family, so your letter arrives at an appropriate time as they grieve.
+Always work with your OPO and transplant hospital to contact a donor family, so your letter arrives at an appropriate time as they grieve.